CristoferNava/docker/README.md

 **docker build .**: Build the container given a Dockerfile, it returns the numeric ID created for that container.<br>

-**docker build -t my-own-name .**: Build the container with a giving tag, we can use this tag as an cointainerID equivalent.<br>
+**docker build -t my-own-name .**: Build an image based on the Dockerfile in the current directory and add a tag to it.<br>

 **docker run -dp 3000:3000 my-container-name**: Run the container using detach and port, exposing the port 3000 (the first one) of the Docker system to the port 3000 (the second one) of the host (our machine).<br>